ku-sldg/plih/_simple/3-Failure.md

 We're building `typeof` like our new `eval` function so we can catch errors rather than use Haskell for reporting.

 `typeof` needs to return a type, yet `ABE` has no terms for types.
-We will handle this buy simply defining a new type for representing `ABE` types.  `TABE` is a new data type representing the two types of `ABE` expressions:
+We will handle this by simply defining a new type for representing `ABE` types.  `TABE` is a new data type representing the two types of `ABE` expressions:

 {% highlight haskell %}
 data TABE where